SvenskaSpel/locust-plugins/har2locust/README.md

 # har2locust

-This is a fork of [har2py](https://github.com/S1M0N38/har2py), modified to generate a locustfile instead of a basic Python file.

-Warning: It is currently in early beta.
-It mostly works, but there may be changes to behaviour and interface without notice.
-If you encounter an issue, PRs are very welcome.

----

 When browsing the web with the Developer Tools open you can record the Network Activities (requests perform by your browser & responses you get from servers).
 Then you can export all these data into an [HAR](https://en.wikipedia.org/wiki/HAR_(file_format)) file (Http ARchive).
 With **har2locust** you can convert HAR file into valid python code that reproduce the requests perform by your browser.

+har2locust builds upon [har2py](https://github.com/S1M0N38/har2py), modified to generate a locustfile instead of a basic Python file.

+Note: It is currently in early beta.
+It mostly works, but there may be changes to behaviour and interface without notice.
+If you encounter an issue, PRs are very welcome.

 ## Installation

-Just a simple pip install, i.e. `python3 -m pip install har2locust`
+har2locust is installed together with locust-plugins (`pip install locust-plugins`)

 ## Usage